aicers/giganto/README.md

 ## Test

-Run giganto with the prepared configuration file.
+Run Giganto with the prepared configuration file.
 (Settings to use the certificate/key from the tests folder.)

 ```sh